geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2022.01.00 to 2022.02.00

-### MailingLists plugin has been removed

-`MailingLists` plugin has ben removed from the core of MapStore.
-This means you can remove it from your `localConfig.json` (if present, it will be anyway ignored by the plugin system).

 ### Upgrading the printing engine
 The mapfish-print based printing engine has been upgraded to align to the latest official 2.1.5 in term of functionalities.